What Is Embedded BI?

 Scalability – the scale of the solution’s operations must be able to upscale or downscale in response to an increase/decrease in its user base.
 This means that good embedded BI software will allow you to increase your existing resources to accommodate increased business needs or changes.

 Pricing – many embedded BI vendors use shady pricing tactics to maximize their profits.
-You don’t want to partner with a vendor that will charge you unpredictable costs like usage and users, for example.
+You don’t want to partner with a vendor that will charge you unpredictable costs like usage and users.
 We recommend choosing an embedded BI vendor that has a 100% transparent pricing model that won’t escalate as your app sales increase.